Firehed/simpleLogger/UPGRADING.md

 - `setFormat` and `setRenderExceptions` has been removed from `ConfigurableLoggerInterface` and all implementations.
   The logic for these has been moved to the formatters.
   Only `setLevel` remains.

+- Minor: appending newlines to log message is done only in the file-based loggers instead of the root-level formatting tools.
+  This should have no effect on most installations, but may subtly change results of `syslog` loggers.